paninij/paninij/site/src/_man/p1/ch2_getting_started.md

 Some capsule core fields are interpreted as capsule references.

-If a field of a capsule core field has a type which is capsule, then that field is interpreted as a capsule reference declaration.
+If a field of a capsule core has a type which is capsule, then that field is interpreted as a capsule reference declaration.
 {: .lead}

 There are three capsule reference declarations in this program: